devJSQ/browser-history/README.md

 ## Problem
 You're building a program to keep track of visited site URL history, so the user can see the last visited site URL only, and also can add new sites to the history.

+You're bulding a program to keep track of visited site URL history.
+The use can navigate to the previous sites and also can navigate to new sites.

 Finally, the program requires a display menu to interact with, so the user can choose the option to view the last visited site, add a new site, or exit the program.

 > The history visited the site is stored in a text file.